nplan/HomeButtons/docs/mini/user_guide.md

 Click `Configure WiFi` to change Wi-Fi connection settings.
 Select a network, enter the password and click save.
 Wait a few seconds and then press any button to exit setup. *Home Buttons* will connect to the newly selected Wi-Fi network.

-### Change MQTT settings & Button labels
+### Change device settings

-Click `Setup` to change MQTT settings or button labels.
+Click `Setup`.
 A page with the following parameters will open:

 - `Device Name` - Name of your device as it will appear in *Home Assistant*.